stitchdata/docs/_saas-integrations/heap/v1/heap-v1.md

   - title: "add integration"
     content: |
-      4. In the **S3 Bucket** field, enter the name of bucket.
+      4. In the **S3 Bucket** field, enter the name of the bucket.
 Enter only the bucket name: No URLs, `https`, or S3 parts.
-For example: `com-test-stitch-bucket`
+For example: `heap-rs3-stitch-bucket`
       5. In the **AWS Account ID** field, paste the account ID you retrieve in [Step 1](#retrieve-aws-account-id).

   - title: "historical sync"